 Studies behind this early-spraying recommendation

-3. Research by applied research associations in Alberta with seven farm field trials across the province found that waiting for late weeds to germinate did not pay.
-Their results showed a 224 kg/ha (4 bu/ac) yield increase by spraying at the 1-leaf versus the 5-leaf stage.
+5. Don’t wait for late flushes.
+Applied research associations in Alberta ran farm field trials showing that waiting for late weeds to germinate did not pay.
+Their results showed a 224 kg/ha (4 bu./ac.) yield increase by spraying at the 1-leaf versus the 5-leaf stage.

-6. University of Saskatchewan research led by Ken Sapsford and Rick Holm found that, in terms of yield, early weed control is even more beneficial than early seeding – even if you won’t be seeding for a couple of weeks.
+8. Spray early, even if seeding late.
+Ken Sapsford and Rick Holm, University of Saskatchewan researchers, found that early weed control is more beneficial than early seeding.
+This is true even if farms won’t be seeding for a couple of weeks.
 While this particular study was done on wheat, Sapsford says results would be similar for canola.
-Winter annual weeds like flixweed, shepherd’s purse, narrow-leaved hawk’s-beard and stinkweed can remove a lot of soil moisture in the spring as they begin to grow very early and are very inefficient water users.
+Winter annuals like flixweed, shepherd’s purse, narrow-leaved hawk’s-beard and stinkweed grow early and can remove a lot of soil moisture.
 Early weed control stops this uptake, preserving moisture and nutrients for the crop.
 Read the study poster.
-Clark Brenzil, Saskatchewan’s provincial weed control specialist, said the study compared yields for three combinations: early weed control with seeding the day after, early weed control with late seeding, and late weed control with late seeding.
-“The first two treatments yielded similarly, whereas the burnoff done just before the later seeding date had a reduction in yield compared to the other two,” Brenzil says.
+The study compared three treatments: (1) Glyphosate the first week of May followed by seeding the first week of May.
+(2) Glyphosate the first week of May and seeding the fourth week of May.
+(3) Glyphosate the fourth week of May followed by seeding the fourth week of May.
+“The first two treatments yielded similarly, whereas the burnoff done just before the later seeding date had a reduction in yield compared to the other two,” says Clark Brenzil, Saskatchewan’s provincial weed control specialist.
 His recommendation: “Your sprayer can travel a lot better on fields that aren’t suitable for seeding, so get the pre-seed burnoff done early over all your fields and then start seeding.”
+See Graph 2 for details.

-7. AAFC’s Elwin Smith analyzed a 2011 CCC grower survey, and reported that growers spraying at the 1- or 2-leaf stages had higher yields than growers going earlier or later with their first in-crop herbicide application.
+9. Grower survey analysis connects early spray with higher yield.
+AAFC’s Elwin Smith analyzed results from the 2011 CCC grower survey.
+Smith showed that growers spraying at the 1- or 2-leaf canola stages had higher yields than growers going earlier or later with their first in-crop herbicide application.
 See Figure 2 here.

 The clear message here is that even if a later application can remove all the weeds, the yield loss from that early competition cannot be recovered.